(This essay originally ran in the Dec. 20, 2007 Standard-Examiner)

 So, without further adieu, here is the best kitschiest Christmas film:

 "Santa Claus Conquers the Martians" — This 1964 film was shot in an abandoned airport hangar in Long Island, N.Y., using many minor cast members from a NYC stage production of "Oliver Twist."
 It has a catchy theme song, "Hurray for Santy (sic) Claus," that you'll hum afterward.
 The plot involves Martians coming to earth, kidnapping Santa and whisking him away to cheer up the Martian kiddies.
 Two earth children are kidnapped along with Santa.
 Santa and the earth kids fight off a Martian baddie, prep a goofy Martian to become that planet's Santa, and launch off to earth in the spaceship.
 We never know if they made it home — perhaps the budget didn't allow that.
 The acting has to be seen to be believed, but the film has a goofy charm.
 It was a big hit on the now-gone "weekend matinee" circuit and played theaters for years.
 Pia Zadora, who was briefly a sexy starlet in the 1980s, plays one of the Martian children.
 John Call, as Santa, does a mean "ho, ho, ho."
+(Update, in 2011 holiday season this film played at the North Ogden Walker Cinemas for $2 plus a donated can of food!)

 And now, the second-best kitschiest Christmas film: